orsonteodoro/gcf2/README.md

 For testing some deeper code paths, add test to systemwide USE flags and systemwide FEATURES in make.conf.
-Preparation for the test USE flag should be done (in step 4 of the [steps section](https://github.com/orsonteodoro/gentoo-cflags#steps) early on to increase chances of an complete atomic update from beginning to end.
+Preparation for the test USE flag should be done (in step 4 of the [steps section](https://github.com/orsonteodoro/gentoo-cflags#steps) early on to increase chances of a complete atomic update from beginning to end.

 IMPORTANT:  Before running the script, save your work.
 You may need to run